 I use a heated shoulder wrap like this or take a hot shower with the firmest pressure and blast away any tension in my upper back, shoulders or neck.
 If I’m able to, I’ll even pop into a nail salon to get one of those “$10 for 10 minutes” chair massages, letting the person know I am trying to ward off a migraine.
 They know what to do, and oftentimes this will stop it in its tracks.

 Scarves are my friends.
-I have them everywhere, and often can be seen wearing them year-round.
+I have them everywhere, and often can be seen wearing them year-round (these $8-10 ones are my obsession, I have them in so! many! colors!).
 Cozy, relaxed neck/shoulders can be key to preventing a tension headache—especially if you are someone who lifts their shoulders up to their ears when chilly or stressed.

 Get in Alignment